TheNetNomad/Meteor-Storm-DX/README.md

 - MSX-MUSIC or SFG compatible audio expansion cartridge
 - MSX-DOS

 This game is playable with keyboard or joystick, but for the intended and best experience use a paddle controller or mouse.
+Please note the Taito Arkanoid paddle is not compatible.

 # Acknowledgements
 This game is public domain.
 If you paid for it, you got ripped off!
 The game logic is based on the original Meteor Storm which was a joint venture between myself and Maddie Russell.
 The music driver uses the [GETSLT routine](http://map.grauw.nl/sources/getslot.php) from the MSX Assembly Page written by Grauw.
 This game would not be possible without the MAP or MSX.org.